 - Roll meat into balls (makes 40-100 depending on size) and place on baking sheet or in a 9X13 pan (something with a lip so the grease doesn't spill over!)

 - Bake at 325 degrees for about 25 minutes.

 For the sauce:

-Scrape drippings from your pans into a pot on stove top.
+- Scrape drippings from the baking pans of meatballs into a pot on the stovetop.

-Stir in flour to make a paste (roux) and cook for 1 minute stirring constantly.
-Remove pot from burner and slowly whisk in beef broth.
+- Stir in flour to make a paste (roux) and cook for 1 minute stirring constantly.
+Remove pot from the burner and slowly whisk in the remaining half and half and the beef broth.
 Season with salt and pepper.

-Put pot back on stove and bring contents to a simmer.
+- Put the pot back on the stove and bring contents to a simmer until thickened.
 Remove from heat.

 - Put meatballs on rice or noodles and serve with sauce.

 Amount Per Serving: Calories: 22Total Fat: 1gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 7mgSodium: 66mgCarbohydrates: 2gFiber: 0gSugar: 0gProtein: 1g